The Essential Enterprise SEO Audit [An Ultimate Guide]

 Headings are another essential part of enterprise SEO.
 They make it easier for readers and search engine crawlers to understand websites.

-The most important heading is the H1 tag, similar to a title of an article.
+The most important heading is the H1 tag, similar to the title of an article.
 The H1 should accurately describe the principal theme of that page.
 Further organization with H2s, H3s, and H4s can improve page navigation.
 Heading tags should also include specific keywords related to the topic.

 Backlinks